 The MCHOSE L7 Ultra is a lightweight wireless gaming mouse positioned as the highest-performing model in their wider L7 series.
 It has a small, symmetrical shape with relatively flat sides, and a medium-sized hump towards the rear, making it well-suited for a claw or fingertip grip.
 This mouse uses Omron optical switches and a flagship PixArt PAW3950 sensor.
 You can also adjust various preferences and performance settings using MCHOSE's web-based software.

-For a comparison between other models in the L7 series, see the Differences Between Variants section.
+Note: Since publishing our review, MCHOSE has discontinued some variants in this series, including the one we tested.
+The company has also changed the components used in some variants.
+For more details and a comparison between other models in the L7 series, see the Differences Between Variants section.

 Our Verdict